Songonge/Power-BI-Projects/Power-BI-Tutorials/LinkedIn-Analytics.md

 RETURN IF([PM Followers] = BLANK(), BLANK(), IF(a > 0, "↑","↓") & " " & b)
 ```

-* Color coding for the Month on Month Followers
+* Color coding for the Month-on-Month Followers
 ```
 MoM% Color Followers = IF([Followers] < [PM Followers], "#8d0801", "Green")
 ```